tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 # Overview
-This R code and data repository is part of the registered report: **Regulation of pupil size in natural vision across the human lifespan** and publicly accessible under the [MIT](https://opensource.org/license/mit/) license.
+This R code and data repository is part of the registered report: **Regulation of pupil size in natural vision across the human lifespan** and publicly accessible under the [MIT](https://opensource.org/license/mit/) license (see `LICENSE.md` file).
 The laboratory log file (`lablog_RSOS-191613.csv`) provides an overview of the most relevant metadata for all invited participants.

 The stage 1 in principal accepted (IPA) manuscript RSOS-191613.R1 is available on [OSF](https://osf.io/zrksf/).
 Additional supporting materials are available on [FigShare](https://doi.org/10.6084/m9.figshare.24230890.v1) under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 If you have any comments or queries, please reach out to us at rafael.lazar@unibas.ch and manuel.spitschan@tum.de.